The ESK blog

 Use a sunscreen: Go for a zinc based sunscreen which is both non occlusive and non-irritating.
 All you need is UVA or UVB damage to cause more inflammation to an already inflamed skin.
 Our Zinc Shade does exactly this.

 Use skincare containing Vitamin B3: A double-blind, placebo-controlled study of 100 subjects that revealed topical 2% Vitamin B3 AKA niacinamide significantly lowered sebum excretion rates after two to four weeks of use.
-B Calm and Ultimate A all have Vitamin B3, formulated to help with Acne.
+B Calm has Vitamin B3, formulated to help with Acne.

 Avoid soap.
 Soap can further dry out and inflame skin.
 Choose a soap free cleanser like ESK’s Calming Cleanse.